 The Takeaway

-A charitable gift annuity is an annuity in which a donor contributes money to a charity, with the promise of getting regular payments in return later in life—for themselves and an optional beneficiary.
-Part of the initial payment, as well as any leftover funds, are donated to the participating charity after all the beneficiaries have died, making it a good way to secure retirement income while being charitable at the same time.
+A charitable gift annuity enables a donor to contribute money to a charity, with the promise of getting regular payments in return later in life — for themselves and an optional beneficiary.
+Part of the initial payment, as well as any leftover funds, are donated to the charity after all the beneficiaries have died, making it a good way to secure retirement income while supporting a cause at the same time.

 While a charitable annuity may be attractive to some investors, other types of retirement savings may allow an individual more nuanced control of their investments and more flexibility in the size and frequency of their withdrawals upon retirement.